Guide to the Papers of Charles and John Ulm

 This series includes contracts, newspaper cuttings, correspondence, photographs, various company prospectuses brochures, a map, memoranda, as well as later articles and research relating to ANA.

-Folder 1 includes a 1931 memorandum between Ulm and Kingsford Smith as well as other papers relating to the company.
-Folder 6 relates to Macarthur Job's research for a proposed book, 'Into Oblivion', which was to include information on the history of ANA.
+File 1 includes a 1931 memorandum between Ulm and Kingsford Smith as well as other papers relating to the company.
+File 6 relates to Macarthur Job's research for a proposed book, 'Into Oblivion', which was to include information on the history of ANA.

 This series includes material relating to Series 5, the Southern Cross.

-Folder 1 'Flt Lt Charles CTP Ulm, Joint Founder and Joint Managing Director Australian National Airways', 1928-1931
+'Flt Lt Charles CTP Ulm, Joint Founder and Joint Managing Director Australian National Airways', 1928-1931 (File 1)

-Folder 5 Draft foreword and correspondence between John Ulm and Macarthur Job relating to Job's research for a proposed book 'Into Oblivion', 1990
+Draft foreword and correspondence between John Ulm and Macarthur Job relating to Job's research for a proposed book 'Into Oblivion', 1990 (File 5)

 In 1928 Charles Ulm accompanied Charles Kingsford Smith and two American crewmen aboard the Southern Cross to fly for the first time across the Pacific Ocean.
 The historic trans-Pacific flight flew from Oakland in California on 31 May 1928 and arrived in Brisbane on 9 June.